scripting/wpIdentity/worknotes.md

-#### 4/11/24; 11:29:16 AM by DW
+#### 4/12/24; 12:12:29 PM by DW

-Put the API into a wrapper, so it's easy to spot the WordPress calls in client code.
+#### Put the API into a wrapper, so it's easy to spot the WordPress calls in client code.

-This breaks all apps that are built on the API, but I preserved the original API code in the source.opml file, and on the web, at <a href="http://scripting.com/code/wpidentity/client/api0.js">this address</a>.

-I will update the client app here, to use the new API.
+Left the original not-wrapped api file in place, it's used in FeedLand and possibly other places.

+The new api is in api2.js.
+Yes, I hate that too, but I don't see another way to do it. ;-)

-Got wpidentity.scripting.com running again.
+#### Got wpidentity.scripting.com running again.

-Still need to do:

-* create a user storage database to test with for wpidentity

-* add some more data to the feedlist, like when each site was created.

-* write some docs that explains what's going on
+#### Wrote code for storage

+The demo app maintains a file for each user called demo/prefs.json.

+Just three values in it, a count, a date, and a slogan.
+Updated every minute.

 #### 3/28/24; 11:36:57 AM by DW